The History of Titleist Golf Balls

 In 1930, Young invented a machine that could spin rubber thread around a rubber core to produce a very uniform ball that could fly straight.
 They called this concept "dead center" and the new ball was named Titleist.
 It was a success until World War II, when the company concentrated its efforts on war-time endeavors.
 After the war, efforts began anew to improve the ball.

 After a while, the company came out with the Titleist Professional.
-This ball was like the balata ball on the inside, but it had a harder cover for increased durability and also to increase distance.
+This ball was like the balata ball on the inside, but it had a harder cover for increased durability and distance.
 Titleist made other golf balls that were harder but didn't perform on the green as well.
-This ball tried to capture both qualities in one.
-The ball was expensive but that did not stop people from buying them.
-The name suggested that it was the top of the line and many consumers flocked to purchase them.
+The Professional tried to capture both qualities in one.
+The ball’s steep price did not deter golfers.
+The name suggested that it was the top-of-the-line and many consumers flocked to purchase them.

-The Pro V1 line, Titleist's highest-end balls, were introduced partly out of necessity.
-The competitors got a whole lot better.
-All the manufactures now had a high performing golf ball with new dimple patterns, larger cores and better covers.
+The Pro V1 line, Titleist's highest-end balls, were introduced in October of 2000.
+Titleist's competitors were rapidly improving their equipment and by this time, all the manufactures had a high-performing golf ball with new dimple patterns, larger cores and better covers.

 You don't have to fork out the money for the top-of-the-line Titleist balls.
 The company makes a long list of golf balls to fit your game and budget.
 You can choose from the NXT, ProV1, TruSoft or Velocity line.
-Titleist also makes clubs and putters along with shoes and accessories.
-You can check out their line of products at most retail golf stores and golf proshops or go online to titleist.com.
+Acushnet brands, including, Titleist, FootJoy, Scotty Cameron and Vokey Wedges, also make clubs, shoes, gloves and accessories.
+You can check out their line of products at most retail golf stores and golf pro shops or go online to titleist.com.

 Image: Matthew Lewis/Getty Images Sport via Getty Images